AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 Explore our User Guide to find out more about Fine\$\$e’s amazing features.

 ### 1.2 Navigating the User Guide

-The aim of the User Guide is to provide you with all of the necessary information required for you to utilize Fine$$e.
+The aim of the User Guide is to provide you with all the necessary information required for you to utilize Fine$$e.
 We understand that a Command Line Interface (CLI) might not be the easiest to use, hence we have ensured that the information provided is concise and easily readable.

 If you require help on setting up Fine$$e, you can go to [Section 2.
 "Quick Start"](#2-quick-start).